Sign up for Chalkbeat Chicago’s free daily newsletter to keep up with the latest education news.

 Johnson said this week that he never discusses personnel issues in public.
 But he told reporters Wednesday, “I was elected to fight for the people of the city and whoever is in the way, get out of it.”

-Board members have declined to comment publicly on Martinez’s clash with Johnson, but the board has in recent months backed Martinez in a couple of decisions that defied the mayor’s wishes.
+Board members have declined to comment publicly on Martinez’s clash with Brandon Johnson, but the board has in recent months backed Martinez in a couple of decisions that defied the mayor’s wishes.
 That includes adopting this year’s budget, as well as declining Johnson’s request for CPS to take out a short-term loan to cover some upcoming costs.

 The resignations will pave the way for Johnson to appoint new people to fill the vacancies on the board, who could then vote to approve a short-term loan and fire Martinez.
 The next school board meeting is Oct.
-16, one of few remaining scheduled meetings before a new partially-elected, 21-member school board is sworn in on Jan.
+16, one of few remaining scheduled meetings before the new partially-elected, 21-member school board is sworn in on Jan.
 15, 2025.

 If the mayor’s intention is to install a new board in order to fire Martinez, it would “be a group that has never evaluated [Martinez], has never worked with him,” according to a source familiar with the situation who was not authorized to speak with the press.
 “They don’t know any of his work, they haven’t been part of any of these conversations.”